mooculus/laode/howToContribute/README.md

 You will find the text for that section in [../solvingLinearEquations/theGeometryOfLowDimensionalSolutions.tex](../solvingLinearEquations/theGeometryOfLowDimensionalSolutions.tex), and a subdirectory of the same name ([../solvingLinearEquations/theGeometryOfLowDimensionalSolutions](../solvingLinearEquations/theGeometryOfLowDimensionalSolutions)) houses the exercise files.

-## Write your exercise
+## Copy the template to the appropriate location

-Open [template.tex](template.tex).
-You will find a sample template for creating a new exercise.
+Pick a new, unused number, and copy [template.tex](template.tex) to the appropriate directory with the other exercises for that section.

-## Save your exercise
+## Write and save your exercise

-Pick a new, unused number, and add place your exercise file in the appropriate directory with the other exercises for that section.
+Open the template you have copied to the appropriate directory and add your content.

 ## Submit a pull request